 "Make sure your vision or goal is not an inflated image of yourself and therefore a concealed form of ego, such as wanting to become a movie star, a famous writer, or a wealthy entrepreneur.
 Also make sure your goal is not focused on having this or that, such as a mansion by the sea, your own company, or ten million dollars in the bank...
 Instead of seeing yourself as a famous actor and writer and so on, see yourself inspiring countless people with your work and enriching their lives.
 [Pages 303-305.
-Emphasis in the original].
+Emphasis in the original.
+And make sure that your "militant enthusiasm" does not harm other people].